AriGraph: Learning Knowledge Graph World Models with Episodic Memory for LLM Agents: Experimental Setup

-To estimate human human performance, we developed a graphical user interface (available at our \href{https://github.com/zer0o0ne/AriGraph}{GitHub}), allowing volunteers to play medium versions of the Treasure Hunt, Cleaning, and Cooking.
+To estimate human performance in the same games, we developed a graphical user interface , allowing volunteers to play basic versions of the Treasure Hunt, The Cleaning, and the Cooking.
 After collecting the data, we excluded sessions where the game was not completed.